 Library.
 Learning Outcomes Advanced Practice: Develop advanced professional competency with an emphasis on evidence-based practice in counseling theory and assessment practices.
 Supervision: Demonstrate the ability to conceptualize supervisory relationships and deliver high-quality supervision.
 Counselor Education: Demonstrate knowledge and skills of the processes of teaching and learning, as well as student assessment and program evaluation.
 Research: Develop high levels of competence in conceptualizing, planning, conducting, and interpreting research relevant to the profession of counseling.
 Leadership and Advocacy: Demonstrate an active role in their professional communities and the larger society they serve, advocating for improvement in standards of service delivery and access to resources.
 Integrative Behavioral Health: Integrate the knowledge and skills of counselor education and supervision to the specific training competencies required for integrative behavioral health care.
 Fieldwork: The application of theory within an apprenticeship model that provides relevant supervised experiences in counselor education, counseling supervision, and advanced professional counseling.
-Counseling Education and Supervision, Requirements COUN 710, 712, 714, 715, 720, 725, 727, 729, 730, 735, 740, 745, 750, 760 (3 credits), 770, 775, 777, 780 (6 credits), 795 (3 credits).
+Counseling Education and Supervision, Requirements COUN 700, 710, 712, 715, 725, 727, 729, 730, 735, 745, 770, 775, 777, 780 (9 credits), 783, 794, 795 (12 credits).
 The Counselor Education and Supervision Program was approved by the Higher Learning Commission in May of 2018.